Baukebrenninkmeijer/practical-data-science/practical_data_science.md

 </ul>

 ---

+## What have we learned?

+- Ordered categorical representations can help models in constrained situations, such as when reducing overfitting.
+- When values of a variable have different importances, we see OHE becomes more powerfull.
+- When models have unlimited expressive power (i.e. are able to overfit).

+---
 <!-- _class: invert
 footer: Feature Importance • Practical Data Science • Bauke Brenninkmeijer -->

 # Feature Importance with tree-based models